 Mobilising community based health workers with Kirona Job Manager means processes are instantly streamlined.
 District nurses, reablement teams and carers can then access the information that require on their mobile devices.
 Information logged during their visits can then be automatically and immediately uploaded to centralised systems, allowing them to communicate seamlessly with office-based coordinators.

 Kirona can enable the NHS to transform the way it delivers services, whether that be for District Nursing, Midwifery, Mental Health Care, GP, Ward-based Clinicians or other areas that require staff to visit and treat patients.

 We can do this by providing Workflow Management Software for the NHS, including Planning & Scheduling applications that enable visits to be appointed in the optimum way.
 Dynamic intra-day scheduling allows for emergencies and exceptions to be taken in your stride.
 We can also enable mobile health staff and social workers to remain connected through mobile applications that provide them with the information they need to deliver patient care.
 These mobile applications also reduce paperwork by capturing information in the field directly into centralised systems.

-By using Kirona’s Field Automation applications, Hospitals, Trusts and NHS Services can drive greater efficiency in the services they deliver, helping to reduce unnecessary travel time, cut paperwork and deliver a far better patient experience.
+By using Kirona’s Field Service Management applications, Hospitals, Trusts and NHS Services can drive greater efficiency in the services they deliver, helping to reduce unnecessary travel time, cut paperwork and deliver a far better patient experience.